roeldev/iac-talos-cluster/README.md

 - ArgoCD installs all specified applications
 - ArgoCD keeps the applications in sync with the manifests in this repository

-If everything works as expected, ArgoCD should automatically install metrics-server on the freshly created kubernetes cluster.
+If everything works as expected, ArgoCD should automatically install metrics-server on the just created Kubernetes cluster.

 ## License

-Copyright © 2023 [Roel Schut](https://roelschut.nl).
+Copyright © 2023-2024 [Roel Schut](https://roelschut.nl).
 All rights reserved.

 This project is governed by a BSD-style license that can be found in the [LICENSE](LICENSE) file.